Interviews of Osama bin Laden: Al Jazeera: 2001

 Tayseer Allouni of Al Jazeera conducted an interview with bin Laden on October 21, 2001.
 However, the network did not broadcast the interview.
 Three months later, CNN broadcast the interview without the permission of Al Jazeera.
 During the interview, Allouni had asked bin Laden for his response to the claim that he was behind the attacks on September 11. bin Laden described the hijackers as "brave guys who took the battle to the heart of America" and said that "[t]hey did this, as we understand it, and this is something we have agitated for before, as a matter of self-defense...If inciting people to do that is terrorism, and if killing those who kill our sons is terrorism, then let history be witness that we are terrorists."
-He also described the upcoming U.S. invasion of Afghanistan as a war between Muslims and a "global crusade".
+He also described the U.S. invasion of Afghanistan as a war between Muslims and a "global crusade".